Linda Crampton has an honors degree in biology. She is very interested in plant chemicals and their actions and benefits in the human body.

 Severe cinchonism may produce serious effects such as heart arrhythmia, blindness, a decreased number of blood platelets, kidney failure, low blood pressure, and anaphylaxis (a life-threatening and body-wide allergic response).
 Quinine can also interfere with the action of other drugs that a person is taking.

 Malaria can be dangerous for a pregnant woman and for her fetus, so it must be treated.
 If a pregnant woman is given quinine as a treatment, the dose and the woman's response to the medication should be carefully monitored.
-The Government of Canada reference below says that pregnant women often experience minor hypoglycemia when treated with quinine.
+It's important that the woman tells the doctor that she is pregnant if they don't already know this fact.
+The Government of Canada reference shown below says that pregnant women often experience minor hypoglycemia when treated with quinine.

 Malaria is one of the world's major health problems.
 Many antimalarial drugs are available, including quinine, which may be used on its own or in combination with other medications.